vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 ## Control Flow

 There is no GOTO in chatscript.
 There are only calls.
 Calls always return.
 They return with noproblem or end or fail.

 Respond/Gambit calls enter a new topic.
 Any end/fail TOPIC will terminate them and return to the caller.

 `end(TOPIC)` has no consequence to the caller.

-`fail(TOPIC)` degrades to a fail-rule and terminates the calling rule unless the call was wrapped in NOFAIL(). `Nofail(TOPIC)` and `Nofail(RULE)` are equivalent
+`fail(TOPIC)` degrades to a fail-rule and terminates the calling rule unless the call was wrapped in NOFAIL().

-(because you can't get back a failed topic flag). a call to reuse does not enter a new topic context, so if the reuse calls `end(topic)`, that returns to the calling rule, which has received an end(topic).
+`Nofail(TOPIC)` and `Nofail(RULE)` are equivalent (because you can't get back a failed topic flag).
+A call to reuse does not enter a new topic context, so if the reuse calls `end(topic)`, that returns to the calling rule, which has received an end(topic).
 If not wrapped in a `nofail(TOPIC)`, then the calling rule terminates with end topic.

 Meanwhile, generic output done before gambit/reuse/retry/respond will be forced to output so that if any of those fail, the output is still emitted.
 Otherwise, normally output generic waits until end of rule to be put out completely or cancelled completely if a fail happens.

 Fail does not cancel output from a print or output already emitted.
 Each rule knows what output count exists at its start, and so when it ends it can tell if it generated output